Have you ever wondered how to clean white carpet with bleach? I’ve thought of it as well.

 Don’t use bleach full-strength and dilute it in water.
 Always check the product’s label for the correct ratio – it is usually a cup of bleach to a gallon of water.

-Our goal is to be safe and also maintain the life of the white carpet by reducing contact from bleach as well as other particles such as oil, dirt, and grime.
+Our goal is to be safe and maintain the white carpet’s life by reducing contact from bleach and other particles such as oil, dirt, and grime.

 Get the tools ready